Panama

 Note

-Many successful Friendly Nations cases rely on a Panamanian employment arrangement or on capital placed in Panama per current decree amounts — confirm which path you will use before relying on this overview.
+Many approvals use a Panamanian job or capital placed in Panama at current decree amounts.
+Decide which path you will use before you rely on this overview.